cfengine/documentation/reference/promise-types/packages.markdown

 specific version.

-CFEngine 3.6 and older had a different package promise implementation, which is now considered deprecated.
+CFEngine 3.6 and older had a different package promise implementation, which is still functional, but considered deprecated.
 However, it may still be in use by existing policy files, and it may cover platforms which the new implementation does not currently cover.
 To read about the old package promise, go to the [old package promise section][packages (deprecated)].

 The actual communication with the package manager on the system is handled by so